 Many nations have tightened AML rules in response to the enormous growth in money laundering and terror financing operations.
 One of the most commonly cited situations is the failure to comply with anti-money laundering legislation properly.
 Many well-known figures in the financial and crypto industries are being investigated for breaking anti-money laundering regulations.
-For example, Finance, one of the most popular cryptocurrency exchanges, was investigated for violating AML/CFT regulations.
+For example, Binance, one of the most popular cryptocurrency exchanges, was investigated for violating AML/CFT regulations.
 Deutsche Bank, on the other hand, has been on the watchlist for non-compliance over several years.
 In light of these circumstances, the Australian government appears to be active in implementing tighter anti-money laundering legislation in the country.
 Financial crooks will be stopped from accomplishing their criminal aims thanks to new legislation and changes.
+A checklist to improve AML compliance program for Australian companies can be listed with the following points:

 The AML/CFT Act 2006 is Australia's principal legislation governing anti-money laundering and counter-terrorist financing.
 The Act regulates deposit-taking, payment processing, currency exchanges, and other services.
 These organizations must register with AUSTRAC and file Transaction Threshold Reports (TTR) and Suspicious Activity Reports (SAR).
 For effective AML compliance, Australian businesses must have a good reporting procedure.
 It would be much easier to report suspicious activities to AUSTRAC.